HomeCasesUK weapons exports to Israel

 Al-Haq and GLAN launch an appeal against the court's decision.

 A special hearing of the Court of Appeal took place on 9 October to decide whether to grant permission to challenge the High Court’s decision that failed to halt British F-35 exports to Israel.
-A decision is yet to be made.
+On 12 November, permission to appeal was denied.

 Our Newsletter